aleksei-berezkin/typique/README.md

 ## Setup

-The steps below are for a simple project with one `package.json` and one `tsconfig.json` in the root.
-For more complex setups, see the [Advanced Setup guide](./docs/AdvancedSetup.md).
+The steps below are for a simple project with one `tsconfig.json`.
+If you have multiple `tsconfig.json`, each TS project may require [names prefixing](./docs/Prefixing.md).

 ### 1. Install Laim